mad-lab-fau/gaitmap/docs/guides/Coordinate-Systems.rst

 The identification of certain movements and events is usually done best in the BF, so that the same algorithm can be used for each foot.
-Orientation and position estimations of the sensors need to be performed in the SF again and the results need to be converted back to the BF to get final biochemical measures and joint angles.
+Orientation and position estimations of the sensors need to be performed in the SF again and the results need to be converted back to the BF to get final biomechanical measures and joint angles.

 Foot Coordinate System
 ----------------------